ethereum/EIPs/EIPS/eip-XXXX.md

 ## Rationale

-ERC-XXXX's function do not replace ERC-4626's equivalent mechanism.
+ERC-5143's functions do not replace ERC-4626's equivalent mechanism.
 They are additional mechanism designed to protect EOA interracting with the Vault.

 When smart contract interract with an ERC-4626 vault, they can preview any operation using the dedicated functions and then execute the operation, all atomically, with no risk of price change.
 This is not true of EOA, which will preview their operation on a UI, sign a transaction, and see it mined later.